osvaldosurbakti/osvaldosurbakti/README.md

 ![Header](github-header-image.png)

-A passionate Fullstack Developer based in Indonesia 🇮🇩, with a strong background in web and mobile development.
+A passionate Fullstack Developer based in Indonesia 🇮🇩, with a strong background in web development.
 Skilled in JavaScript, React, Node.js, and PHP with a passion for building intuitive and scalable digital experiences.

 ---